datagrok-ai/public/help/domains/chem/chem-info-panels-test.md

 1. Expand "Solubility prediction" tab on [Property Panel](../overview/navigation.md#properties)
    * Tab shows shows calculated value of molecule solubility prediction
-   * Info panel is result of execution of corresponding GROK script "Solubility predictions"
+   * Info panel is result of execution of corresponding Grok script "Solubility predictions"
    * Prediction calculated based on chem descriptors
    * Predictive model is used for prediction